Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 Summary

-The western foothills area of Yatsugatake produces charming wines that take advantage of the rare high altitude in Japan.
+The western foothills of Yatsugatake produce charming wines that take advantage of the rare high altitude in Japan.

-Among them, Haramura is an area where high-quality grape cultivation is possible, and you can look forward to new encounters with Japanese wine.
+Among them, Haramura is an area where high-quality grape cultivation is possible, promising new encounters with Japanese wine.

-"Yatsugatake Haramura Winery" is a recommended winery in the western foothills area of Yatsugatake.
+"Yatsugatake Haramura Winery" is a recommended winery in the western foothills of Yatsugatake.

-For Tanabata, please try choosing wine from "Yatsugatake Haramura Winery."
+For Tanabata, be sure to choose wine from "Yatsugatake Haramura Winery."